andrewmoise/grits/README.md

 * We can easily tell what does and doesn't need to be updated in our local view of remote content, simply from doing a single fetch of the root CID.
 * We can verify content that comes from a semi-untrusted source, which allows us to deploy mirrors while limiting the level to which we need to trust them.
 * We can easily incorporate useful features like file history, copy-on-write semantics, and atomic operations, by leveraging the CID as a descriptor of all content below it.

+It's also nice for cache coherency.
+If the service worker is enabled, then we won't have to set cache expiry times or tell people to try shift-reload when at some point the caching inevitably goes wrong.

 #### Storage format